Why do so many businesses choose QuickBooks Online as their accounting software? Check out these six benefits of QuickBooks Online for startups.

-Other important details Uncle Sam will come a-knockin' for include the percentage of your ownership in the company, your acquisition date, and your distribution details.
+Other important details that may be required include the percentage of your ownership in the company, your acquisition date, and your distribution details.
 While these may not be records, per se, they'll be important bits of data to put your finger on when the time comes.

 Your company may be eligible for the Research & Experimentation Tax Credit, most commonly known as the R&D Tax Credit, if your business spends money on research and development in the United States.
 Many tech companies, due to the nature of their business, are inherently eligible.

 Do you think your startup or small business might be eligible?
-The three key criteria a business must meet to qualify for the R&D Credit include:
+The three key criteria a business must meet to qualify for R&D Credits include:

 To claim the tax credit, Partnerships and S-Corporations must fill out Form 6765, while all other businesses will fill out the Form 3800, General Business Credit — in either case, the form should be submitted along with your tax return.

 If this is your first year filing taxes for a new business, you may qualify for tax breaks specific to essential startup costs incurred.
 Qualifying startup expenses fall within three key categories:

 Now that we can see the landscape of what to gather and when, let's discuss a few ways to maneuver around the minefields.
 In an effort to reduce time, effort, and nail-biting, here are a few mistakes to try and avoid in your business taxes:

 You probably already deduced this by the manner in which we're advising you to "turn over your records" to your CPA.
 But, it's essential to never operate your tech startup out of your personal checking account.